drewmccormack/ensembles/README.md

 4. Choose the `libensembles_ios.a` library and add it.
 5. Select the Build Settings tab.
 Locate the Header Search Paths setting.
 6. Add a path to the Ensembles directory `Framework`, and make the search path _recursive_.
 (You may want to form the path relative to your Xcode project, eg, `$(SRCROOT)/../../Framework`).
+7. Locate the Other Linker Flags setting, and add the flag `-ObjC`.
-7. Drag the `Framework/Resources` directory from the Ensembles project into your App project.
+8. Drag the `Framework/Resources` directory from the Ensembles project into your App project.
 Make sure the _Create groups for any added Folders_ option is selected.

 #### Idiomatic  App